 Cat Food Regulation

-If so, don’t be because various different pet food supply regulatory authorities have been set up across the world to ensure that our loved feline friends are always eating a diet suited to their physical needs.
+If so, do not because various different pet food supply regulatory authorities have been set up across the world to ensure that our loved feline friends are always eating a diet suited to their physical needs.

 1. United States

 Each country has its own particular pet food regulations.
 The United States is no different.

 Before purchasing any cat food for your precious Maine Coon, check for this stamp mark first since it guarantees that your feline companion is receiving a well-balanced, nutritious diet (source 1).